-Whether you're building your home and buying a dishwasher for the first time, or renovating your kitchen, new dishwasher models can offer a variety of benefits from shortened cleaning cycles to a heavy-duty pots and pans mode.
-If you wash a lot of dishes and want something that's powerful enough to handle the job or you're looking for new technology that's quiet and energy efficient, there are many modern features that set different dishwashers apart.
+Whether you're building your home and buying a dishwasher for the first time, or just renovating your kitchen, new dishwasher models can offer a variety of benefits from shortened cleaning cycles to a heavy-duty pots and pans mode.
+If you wash a lot of dishes and want something that's powerful enough to handle the job, or you're looking for new technology that's quiet and energy efficient, there are many modern features that set different dishwashers apart.

 Built-in dishwashers are best for…

 People with ample kitchen space: If you have the room, a built-in model is definitely the way to go.
 Built-in dishwashers slide right under the cabinet near your sink with access to a water supply.
 Because they're out-of-the-way, these models are easy to match with other large kitchen appliances.

 People who love to multi-task: Built-in dishwashers are connected to your home plumbing on an independent water line, so you can still use your kitchen sink while the dishwasher is running.

 Portable dishwashers usually have wheels on the bottom so they can be easily moved out of the room when not in use, or close to the sink if your space doesn't account for short hoses.
 You can even find smaller models, like countertop dishwashers, which are ideal for small kitchens or college dorm rooms.

 People with limited kitchen space: A portable dishwasher is a great option for smaller spaces when a built-in model simply won't fit.
 Some also have optional countertop and butcher block surfaces if your space is limited.

 People who frequently move: Built-in dishwashers typically stay with the home.
 However, portable dishwashers are easy to move, so you can take them with you from one home to the next to really maximize the value of your purchase.